Module A: BRANDINGDeveloping a Company Name & Corporate Identity

 IX Making a logo for every budget

 Not everybody has the means to hire a graphic designer to develop a great logo.
-We look at a variety of options that offer great results for little cash.
+We look at a variety of affordable options but also at the benefits of investing in hiring a professional design company.

 X Defining a color scheme